aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 ## **Applying the License**
 Once you are happy with your evaluation of **Aspose.Tasks for .NET**, you can buy a license at the Aspose website: <https://purchase.aspose.com/buy>.
 Make yourself familiar with the different [licenses](https://purchase.aspose.com/policies/license-types/) offered.
 If you have any questions, [contact the Aspose sales team](https://about.aspose.com/contact) and they'll be happy to help you.

-Aspose.Tasks supports two license types: perpetual (pay once) and metered (pay-per-use).
+Aspose.Tasks for .NET supports two license types: perpetual (pay once) and metered (pay-per-use).
 For more details please refer to [License Types](https://purchase.aspose.com/policies/license-types/) page.

 Aspose perpetual license carries a one-year [subscription](https://purchase.aspose.com/policies/subscriptions) for free upgrades to any new versions or fixes that come out during this time.
 Technical support is free and unlimited and provided both to licensed and evaluation users.